 The third reason is that variable pay can be based on criteria other than the stock price.
-One director explained how CEOs are set business plans with key performance indicators ("KPIs"), and that tying pay to these KPIs holds management accountable.
-He also noted that CEO actions have a greater effect on these KPIs than the stock price.
+One director explained how CEOs are set business plans with key performance indicators ("KPIs"), and tying pay to these KPIs holds management accountable.
+He also noted that CEO actions have a greater effect on these KPIs than on the stock price.
 Another director argued that the company's KPIs are only credible to employees and investors if they are incorporated into the CEO's contract.
-Thus, even if KPIs ultimately improve the stock price, so the stock price is a "sufficient statistic", there might be value to including KPIs in the contract to create a performance culture within the firm.
+Thus, doing so is important to create a performance culture within the firm.